Gigahawk/nixos-config/README.md

 1. Generate a new set of keys using `syncthing -generate=<foldername>`
 2. Import the `cert.pem` and `key.pem` files into agenix
-3. Copy the device ID from `config.xml` into the config
+3. Copy the device ID from `config.xml` into `modules/syncthing.nix`
+    - Add the device to any folders it should share
 4. Generate a GUI password using `bcrypt-tool hash <password> 10`
+5. Add `modules/syncthing.nix` to the import list for the host
+6. Define all relevant options (paths, etc.) in the host `configuration.nix`

 ## Hosts